Just Ask Them!

 Preakness winners you ask?
 Ab-so-lutely!
 The very same three horses I just named!
 Believe me when I say I have been in awe of the two I’ve met and truth be told they have been in awe of my mathematical prowess.
 Well…Silver Charm is suitably impressed, and though he acted like he didn’t care, War Emblem was, too.
 I could see it in his eyes…when I had the nerve to sneak a glance.

 Belmont winners?
 Now they’re a story.
 We have three Belmont winners here, too.
 That’s more than any other Thoroughbred farm!
-Residin’ here at Old Friends you’ll find Touch Gold (1997), Sarava (2002) and Birdstone (2004).
-The funny thing about these guys is they’re all spoilers and party poopers who burst the balloon of three horses who were certain they would be Triple Crown Champions.
+Residin’ here at Old Friends you’ll find Touch Gold (1997), Birdstone (2004), and Ruler on Ice (2011).
+We’ve also been privileged to care for Sarava, who won this race in 2002, defeating former resident War Emblem.
+The funny thing about three of these guys is they’re spoilers and party poopers who burst the balloon of three horses who were certain they would be Triple Crown Champions.
 If you’re comparin’ dates, (and I know you number geeks like me are doin’ just that) you’ll have figured out who two of those horses are.

 Horses in the National Museum of Racing and Hall of Fame?
-Well, as a matter of fact, there have been two.
+Well, as a matter of fact, there are three.
 Precisionist was the first Hall of Famer to live here.
 He was inducted into the Hall of Fame in 2003.
-He was long before my time, but I know he was exceptionally close to Michael, just like our other inductee, Silver Charm who was given the honor in 2006.
+He was long before my time, but I know he was exceptionally close to Michael, just like Silver Charm who was given the honor in 2006.
+Our newest Hall of Famer is the legendary Lava Man who was inducted in 2015.
+That’s a heck of a trio!